startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         (or a blue node red), then we've reached a conflict.

 0)  For problems like parenthesis matching.
 You can use a stack to solve the matching.
 But you can also do matching by incrementing and decrementing an integer variable.
 Or you can use colors or other types of INDICATOR VARIABLE TYPE SOLUTIONS that contain meta information on the problem.
+    Also remember that as you see each element, you can push multiple times to stack, not just once in case u need to keep count of something before a pop occurs.

 0.05) To solve a difficult 3D problem or 2D problem.
 Solve the lower dimension first,
      and then use it to guide your solution for higher dimensions.
      Such as max area of rectangle of 1's.